sakaiproject/sakai/scormplayer/README.md

 ## Installation notes:

-For Sakai 11+, the following sakai.property needs to be set (as a result of Sakai going frameless):
+For Sakai 11-19, the following sakai.property needs to be set (as a result of Sakai going frameless):

 portal.iframesuppress=:all:sakai.scorm.singlepackage.tool:sakai.scorm.tool

+As of Sakai 20, the above sakai.property is no longer needed.
+See SCO-161 for technical details.

 ## Historical Info